rnbguy/oopsla21artifact/kick-the-tires-response.md

 # read the README file (which is section `oltp` from the instructions)
 less README.md

+# Build and run a docker image, etc.
-# Experiment with oltp
+# Experiment more with oltp
-bash build.sh
-bash run.sh 15 wikipedia causal 3 10
 ...

+# Exit docker (if inside it)

 # Go inside the oopsla21artifact/jepsen directory
 cd ../jepsen